bmrolo/RaycastScripts/README.md

 ### From there, fill out the information as needed.
 ---

-## ⚠️ For the scripts to properly work, a script directory needs to be set ⚠️
+## ⚠️ For the scripts to properly work, a script directory needs to be defined ⚠️

-### To set a Raycast Script Directory:
+### To define a Raycast Script Directory:
 1. Open the Extension page in the Raycast Settings by simply typing "Extensions"
 2. Click on Scripts → Script Commands
 3. Add a directory